Eight SNES Titles We Wish Were on the SNES Classic

 Zombies Ate My Neighbors is regarded as a fantastic two-player game and many gamers consider it best played with another player (rather than the computer).
 It’s a shame that this fantastic game wasn’t included as it’s full of fun and addictive gameplay.

 5. Teenage Mutant Ninja Turtles: Turtles in Time

-Super Mario All Stars encompasses four games; Super Mario Bros, Super Mario Bros 2 (which is actually Doki Doki Panic, not Super Mario Bros 2, Super Mario Bros 3 and Mario: Lost Levels (the actual Super Mario Bros.
+Super Mario All-Stars encompasses four games; Super Mario Bros., Super Mario Bros.
+2 (which is actually Doki Doki Panic), Super Mario Bros.
+3, and Mario: Lost Levels (the actual Super Mario Bros.
 2).
 Did you know the reason for the mix-up when released state-side was because the Japanese thought it’d be too hard for American players?